POLITICAL HONESTY ABOUT ISLAM

 Fallaci’s a voice of rare courage.
 “I am not as young and energetic as you are,” she told the crowd Monday night.
 “I am hopelessly ill.
 I shall not last long.”
 When she is gone, we may hope – for all our sakes – that many others will be ready to step into the breach and speak the truth as she did, whatever the cost, as she did.
 As Oriana Fallaci so memorably demonstrated in her address on receiving the Annie Taylor Award, nothing less than our civilization itself is at stake.

-drew a diatribe Tuesday, March 14, from American Christian and Muslim leaders
+Tuesday, March 14, from American Christian and Muslim leaders for

 "At a time when inter-religious tensions around the world are at an all-time high, Robertson seems determined to throw gasoline on the fire," the BBC News Online quoted Reverend Barry W. Lynn, executive director of Americans United for Separation of Church and State, as having said.